zach030/tycho-protocol-sdk/docs/README.md

 * **Protocol logic:** Provides simulations of the protocols logic.
 * **Indexing**: Provides access to the protocol state used by the simulation.
 This component is optional if your protocol is stateless.

+To propose an integration, create a pull request in this repository with the above components implemented.

 ### Protocol Logic

 PropellerHeads currently exposes two integration modes to specify the protocols' underlying logic: